kubeedge/kubeedge/README.md

 ### Prerequisites

-To use KubeEdge, you will need to have **docker** installed.
+To use KubeEdge, you will need to have **docker** installed both of Cloud and Edge parts.
 If you don't, please follow these steps to install docker.

 #### Install docker